LeonWongLeung/LeonWong-productions/README.md

 ### Hi there 👋
-### 💬 I have created several projects both individually and as part of a group, spanning various areas such as programming, data analysis, data visualization, and prediction.
+### 💬 I have created several projects both individually and as part of a group, spanning various areas such as drwaing, programming, data analysis, data visualization, and prediction.
 Feel free to view these projects based on your interests and preferences.

 <!--